calaldees/teachingWorkshops/teacherEducation/creativeTeaching.md

 * little c -

 * "The Creativity Conundrum"
-    * base skills - louie armstrong cant be creative if he doesnt know what end of the trumpet to blow into
+    * base skills - Louie Armstrong cant be creative if he doesn't know what end of the trumpet to blow into
     * pallet of skills

-Nobody can become autonomous leaner without being creative Risks required for _outstanding_ encourage trainees to be subversive!
+* Nobody can become autonomous leaner without being creative
+* Risks required for _outstanding_
+* encourage trainees to be subversive!

 Is we are creative, how does that help them?